StefanZander/lecture_notes/swcs/html/docs/milestone5.md

 1. Prepare the scientific presentation with a tool of your choice

-2. Upload your presentation before the final presentation deadline to the SWCS Moodle course (*optional*)
+2. Send your presentation before the final presentation deadline to the instructor via Email

 3. Attend the final presentations and present your work in class